Ways and Means Chair: Committee to Probe College Antisemitism

-House Ways and Means Committee Chairman Jason Smith said the committee will hold a hearing to probe antisemitism on college campuses as Israel's retaliatory offensive against Palestinian militant group Hamas continues.
+House Ways and Means Committee Chair Jason Smith said the committee will hold a hearing to probe antisemitism on college campuses as Israel's retaliatory offensive against Palestinian militant group Hamas continues.

 In a Wednesday interview with Fox News, the Missouri Republican said that multiple witnesses will testify at the Nov.
 15 hearing, including a Cornell University student who has reportedly experienced antisemitism amid the ongoing war.